Learnware-LAMDA/Learnware/examples/dataset_image_workflow/README.md

 | Job Selector Reuse (Multiple)        | 0.534               |
 | Average Ensemble Reuse (Multiple)    | 0.676               |

+### Labelled Sample Scenario

 In some specific settings, the user will have a small number of labeled samples.
 In such settings, learning the weight of selected learnwares on a limited number of labeled samples can result in a better performance than training directly on a limited number of labeled samples.

-### Labelled Sample Scenario

 <div align=center>
   <img src="../../docs/_static/img/image_labeled.svg" alt="Results on Image Experimental Scenario" style="width:50%;" />
 </div>

+Note that in labelled sample scenario, the labelled samples are repeatedly sampled 3 to 10 times, in order to reduce the estimation error in accuracy due to random sampling.